milanglacier/yarepl.nvim/README.md

 If you provide an optional argument, the function will attempt to send to the closest REPL with the specified name.
 When no count is supplied, it first checks whether the current buffer is attached to a REPL with that name and uses it.
 If the buffer isn't attached to a matching REPL, it will use REPL 1 to find the closest match.
 If you add a count `i`, it will send to the closest REPL with that name relative to `i`.

-Optional highlighting for the operated range is available for both `REPLSendOperator` and `REPLSourceOperator` by setting `highlight_on_send_operator.enabled = true` in your setup.
+Optional highlighting for the operated range is available for both `Yarepl send_operator` and `Yarepl source_operator` by setting `highlight_on_send_operator.enabled = true` in your setup.

 Here are examples of how to use this command:

-1. `REPLSendVisual` sends the visual range to the REPL that the current buffer is attached to.
+1. `Yarepl send_visual` sends the visual range to the REPL that the current buffer is attached to.
 If the buffer is not attached to any REPL, it uses REPL 1.

-2. `3REPLSendVisual` sends the visual range to REPL 3.
+2. `3Yarepl send_visual` sends the visual range to REPL 3.

-3. `REPLSendVisual ipython` sends the visual range to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.
+3. `Yarepl send_visual ipython` sends the visual range to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.

-4. `3REPLSendVisual ipython` sends the visual range to the closest ipython REPL relative to id `3`.
+4. `3Yarepl send_visual ipython` sends the visual range to the closest ipython REPL relative to id `3`.

-Note that due to a limitation of vim, when using `REPLSendVisual` via cmdline rather than in a keymap, you must press `Control+u` before using the command.
-For example, `V3j:<Control+u>3REPLSendVisual` sends the selected three lines to REPL `3`.
+Note that due to a limitation of vim, when using `Yarepl send_visual` via cmdline rather than in a keymap, you must press `Control+u` before using the command.
+For example, `V3j:<Control+u>3Yarepl send_visual` sends the selected three lines to REPL `3`.
 However, you do not need to specify `Control+u` in your keymap as the function will do this for you.

-### REPLSourceVisual
+### Yarepl source_visual

-Similar to `REPLSendVisual`, the key distinction with `REPLSourceVisual` is that it first writes the visually selected code to a temporary file.
+Similar to `Yarepl send_visual`, the key distinction with `Yarepl source_visual` is that it first writes the visually selected code to a temporary file.
 It then sends a one-liner command to the REPL to source this file, instead of sending the content directly.

-The primary advantage of `REPLSourceVisual` lies in handling large code content.
+The primary advantage of `Yarepl source_visual` lies in handling large code content.
 Instead of sending huge code chunks directly to the REPL, it prevents cluttering your interaction history, maintaining a cleaner session.
 Additionally, on Windows, sourcing from a file mitigates potential issues with